Employment Growth, Skills and Knowledge, Job Zones, Career Pathways, Peer Postsecondary, TN Postsecondary, Cluster Awards

 Job Zone 5 – Most of these occupations require graduate school.
 For example, they may require a master’s degree, and some require a Ph.D., M.D., or J.D. (law degree).
 Employees may need some on-the-job training, but most of these occupations assume that the person will already have the required skills, knowledge, work-related experience, and/or training.

-Job Zone 2030 Projected Openings
+Job Zone 2032 Projected Openings and Wages

-There are 67,483 job openings currently projected for the Greater Memphis Area for 2030.
-The projection is derived from suppressed data, sourced from Jobs4TN and projecting from Bureau of Labor and Statistics data for projections suppressed by Jobs4TN.
-The Greater Memphis area is defined as Shelby, Fayette, Lauderdale and Tipton Counties.
+There are 65,734 job openings currently projected for the Greater Memphis Area for 2032.
+The projection is derived from published Jobs4TN data and projecting from state data for projections locally suppressed by Jobs4TN.
+The projections are for the Greater Memphis and defined by Shelby, Fayette, Lauderdale and Tipton Counties.
+Wages are for 2024 and sourced from Bureau of Labor and Statistics.